MooncellWiki/ak-asset-storage/README.md

 ## Example Configuration

-See the `config.toml` file for a complete example configuration.
+See the `example.toml` file for a complete example configuration.